 - Your out-of-pocket expenses when you file a claim are higher.
 One solution is to secure a line of credit (such as home equity credit, personal line of credit or credit card) you can turn to if necessary.

 - A lower deductible results in a higher premium.
 If you are financially stable, paying a higher premium won’t be a hardship.

 - You pay lower out-of-pocket expenses than you would otherwise, when you file a claim.

 When making a decision about your homeowners insurance deductible, there are variables to consider.
 Here are some general tips:

 - If you are strapped financially, a lower premium can help.

 - Be sure to build up savings that will help you pay your deductible.
-Use a portion of the savings you get with a lower premium if you don’t have funds already on hand.
+Use a portion of the savings you receive due to a lower premium if you don’t have funds already on hand.

 - Pay out-of-pocket rather than file a claim if the cost is less, equal to or a little more than your deductible when possible.
-A claim will likely result in higher premiums.
+A claim will likely result in higher premiums well into the future.